How to Export Multiple Tables From SQL Server to CSV

 Step 1: Launch the tool and run it.
 Click on Open to choose the database file from which you want to export data.

 Step 2: After selecting the file, choose a scan mode as per the level of corruption and also select the Server version of your .mdf file.
+Users can also check the box for Recover deleted object option to restore the deleted database.

 Step 5: Select the required database tables and click on Save.